wycats/merb/merb-exceptions/README.markdown

 Advanced usage
 --------------
-Including `MerbExceptions::ControllerExtensions` creates an `internal_server_error` action which renders the default exception page and delivers the exception.
-If you need to rescue any other exceptions or customize the behavior in any way you can write your own actions in `ExceptionsController` and make a call to `render_and_notify`.
+merb-exceptions will deliver exceptions for any unhandled exceptions (exceptions that do not have views defined in the `Exceptions` controller)

-For example to be notified of 404's:
+You can cause handled exceptions to send notifications as well, for example to be notified of 404's:

+    after :notify_of_exceptions, :only => :not_found

     def not_found
       render_and_notify :format => :html
     end

-`render_and_notify` - passes any provided options directly to Merb's render method and then sends the notification after rendering.

-`notify_of_exceptions` - if you need to handle the render yourself for some reason then you can call this method directly.
-It sends notifications without any rendering logic.
-Note though that if you are sending lots of notifications this could delay sending a response back to the user so try to avoid using it where possible.
+`notify_of_exceptions` - sends notifications without any rendering logic.
+Note though that if you are sending lots of notifications this could delay sending a response back to the user so it is better to use after rendering.

 Web hooks
 ---------